 Build a Travel Guide for your Trip

-One of the State of Florida deadly things found here is the famous Florida gator, and this is why it is advisable to find a destination to fish from piers or local boat ramps that have docks.
-It should be safety first before your next Lake Okeechobee fishing experience.
-Given that Lake Okeechobee is home to numerous game fish freshwater species.
-Most bluegill, crappie, and largemouth bass can be caught while bank fishing.
+The sunshine state is known for its famous Florida gators, and this is why it is advisable to find a destination to fish from piers or local boat ramps with docks.
+It should be safety first before your next Lake Okeechobee fishing adventure.
+Given that Lake Okeechobee is home to numerous freshwater game fish species.
+Anglers can catch most bluegill, crappie, speckled perch, and largemouth bass while bank fishing.
 Bank fishing from anywhere in freshwater requires a Florida fishing license.

 About Lake Okeechobee

 The Seminole Indian name Lake Okeechobee means “Big Water.”
 A proper name for the largest freshwater reservoir in the United States, occurring entirely in one state.
 The Florida Game and Freshwater Fish Commission state, “there is no place that can compare with Lake Okeechobee, not only for lunker largemouth bass, history, and wildlife but its size.”

 Lake Okeechobee is about 37 miles long by 30 miles wide, with an average depth of only 10 feet.
 To fishermen nationwide, it’s renowned for the number of largemouth bass it has per acre.
 Lake Okeechobee produces more trophy bass over 7 pounds than any lakes in Florida and arguably the entire United States.